Raising LGBTQ+ Visibility in Marin One Flag At a Time

 Impact and Supporters

-The Marin Flag Project has distributed over 1200 flags and flag flyers since 2021.
+Since 2021 The Marin Flag Project has distributed over 1200 flags and flag flyers and over 500 people have downloaded a flag flyer from this site to display.

 Let's celebrate these organizations that have committed to us that they will display the Pride flag and/ or our flag flyer to support Marin's youth: